-- 3. A list of sources/entry points of access in kml format.
+3. A list of sources/entry points of access in kml format.
 The model realizes the visitor mobility using this information to 'create' the visitors that enter the considered area and perform the mobility according to their agenda and the resident mobility that is a random mobility in the area with unform distribution of the origin and destinations point.
 The individuals entering from the entry points are divide between the tourist and the commuters.
 The last ones move randomly in the area (as the resident) according to the typical working timetable.
-Both the tourists and the commuters exit from the simulation at the same initial entry point at the end of the visit. - 4.
-Real-time data collected from distributed sensors: wifi/bt sniffers, smart cameras, people counter devices.
+Both the tourists and the commuters exit from the simulation at the same initial entry point at the end of the visit.

+4. Real-time data collected from distributed sensors: wifi/bt sniffers, smart cameras, people counter devices.
 The visitor mobility models have been designed to integrate the visitor flow data or the presence data recorded by the distributed sensors installed by the experimental campaigns of the project.
-The real time data are available with a time interval between 1 and 5 minutes and they are used to measure the incoming flows and to perform validation procedures for tuning the model parameters.
-A careful analysis of the spatial distributions of sensors in relation to the position of the given sources make possible to construct area-specific mapping algorithm to aggregate (or even split) the real data and transform them into timetables of agents' generation for the various sources of the models. - 6.
-Historical dataset of the distributed sensors.
-The data collected by the sensors used in the experimental campaigns are stores in a datahub that allow to compute the daily evolution of the visitor flows and the presence in the monitored points and the models used this information to reconstruct the evolution of the daily mobility for the whole road network during the considered day (nowcasting procedure).
+The real time data are available with a time interval between 1 and 5 minutes and they are used to tune the incoming flows in the forecasting mode.
+A careful analysis of the spatial distributions of sensors in relation to the position of the given sources make possible to construct area-specific mapping algorithm to aggregate (or even split) the real data and transform them into timetables of agents' generation for the various sources of the models.

+5. Historical dataset of the distributed sensors.
+The data collected by the sensors used in the experimental campaigns are stores in a datahub that allow to compute the daily evolution of the visitor flows, and the presence in the monitored points.
+The models used this information to reconstruct the evolution of the daily mobility and to compute the expected evolution of a 'typical' day to forecast future scenarios.

-7. Statistical information on the characteristics of the considered area (total resident population, expected incoming tourist flows, ...).
+6. Statistical information on the characteristics of the considered area (total resident population, expected incoming tourist flows, ...).
 The SLIDES project has collected statistical information of the expected average tourist flows in the cities during the year, the average commuters flows and the tourist offer in the considered area.
 The model integrates these data in order to simulate the mobility of the different populations.